usagi-flow/docker-images/reverse-proxy/README.md

 -	**Users**: the .htpasswd entries; define any number of entries by using an numeric index _n_ starting with 0.
 See "Basic authentication" for more information.
 	-	`user`_n_: (_mandatory_) The .htpasswd user entry

-The image uses Nginx as a backend and generates its configuration based on the environment variables.
+The image generates its configuration based on the environment variables.
+Alternatively, it is possible to mount an own `nginx.conf` file to `/etc/nginx/nginx.conf`.
+The container will detect this and will not change the mounted file.

 See `docker-compose.yml` for a usage example.